ppy/osu-wiki/wiki/Play_Styles/en.md

 To play with a keyboard, players would press down the keys respective to their placement on the in-game keyboard.
 By default these keys are DFJK.
 The advantage of this play-style is that it can accommodate basically all the Keys setting.

-### DJMAX/O2Jam/Beatmania IIDX/etc. arcade controller
+### Arcade controller

-These types of arcade controllers are a play-style tuned for seasoned veterans at conveyor-type rhythm games.
+Arcade controllers from other rhythm games such as DJMAX, O2Jam, Beatmania IIDX, etc. are a play-style tuned for seasoned veterans at conveyor-type rhythm games.

-*Note: Since the use of 8 Keys requires the mapper's decision or the use of Game Modifiers, most players owning these arcade controllers can handle up to 7 Keys (max default) and 1 special.*
+*Note: Since the use of 8 Keys requires the mapper's decision or the use of game modifiers, most players owning these arcade controllers can handle up to 7 keys (max default) and 1 special.*

-### Dance Pad
+### Dance pad

 Dance pads are controllers for games like the [Dance Dance Revolution](https://wikipedia.org/wiki/Dance_Dance_Revolution) (DDR) series, and the [Pump It Up](https://en.wikipedia.org/wiki/Pump_It_Up_(video_game_series)) (PIU) series. ([StepMania](https://wikipedia.org/wiki/StepMania) is a semi–well known, community-driven clone of both of these games).